Aquarius migrants step ashore in Spain after week-long ordeal - Journal du Cameroun

 Nearly 1,000 migrants arrived Friday and Saturday in the south of Spain, the third busiest gateway for migrants into Europe after Italy and Greece.

-On Sunday, 60 activists who marched from the French-Italian border town of Ventimiglia — a bottleneck for migrants travelling north — arrived in Paris where they joined around two thousand protestors at a rally calling on Europe to do more to welcome migrants and refugees.
+On Sunday, 60 activists who marched from the French-Italian border town of Ventimiglia — a bottleneck for migrants travelling north — arrived in Paris where they joined around 2,000 protestors at a rally calling on Europe to do more to welcome migrants and refugees.